etjump/etjump/docs/compiling.md

     # or cmake .. -G "Visual Studio 15 2017" -A Win32
     ```
 2. Open up generated `sln` solution (located in `build` directory) in `Visual Studio`.
+3. Use `Build` > `Build Solution` option to start compilation process.
-3. Alternatively build directly from the command line:
+4. Alternatively build directly from the command line:
     ```sh
     $ cmake --build . --config Release
     # or "cmake --build . --config Debug" to compile debuggable builds